scottsweb/null/readme.md

 * Remove performance options in favour of plugins
 * New static map shortcode [smap center="loc" size="WxH" zoom="14"]
 * New function null_mustache_tags() for passing variables in theme options
+* Filter for null_mustache_tags - register your own replacements
 * Remove table of contents code - child theme or plugin territory
 * Improvements to oEmebed (responsive container and options for default player colours and settings)
 * Force TinyMCE editor styles to refresh